SHORE THING IS MAKING WAVES

 Oh, and get ready for a lot, and we mean a lot, of education on oysters with one @tallmothashucka, Keenan Boyle.
 Keenan’s a local oyster farmer and expert.
 Together with him, we’ll be showcasing “Spat Facts,” the only place you need to go to learn why oysters are our heroes.
 You can expect history, culture, and way more stuff from us together!

 Check out all our partners below and stay tuned for updates on how you can join us!

 Save the Great South Bay

 You might remember our beer, Drink The Bay Clean, that we worked on with our friends at Save The Great South Bay.
-Based out of _.
-They love oysters just as much as we do.
+Based out of Long Island’s south shore, they love oysters just as much as we do.
 The organization has a 4-acre bay-bottom lease off the shore of Islip, which is being planted with shell, seed, and mature oysters to create sanctuaries.
 Since oysters can filter up to 50 gallons of saltwater a day, the reefs are a hugely sustainable option for keeping water clean.

 Save The Great South Bay also hosts River Warriors and river cleanups to protect local waterways.
 We even joined one on April 25 and plan on seeing you at many more!

 Learn more about Save The Great South Bay, here.

 Seatuck Environmental group is a non-profit dedicated to conserving Long Island wildlife and environments by engaging in conservation projects, working with community scientists on research, and offering education on sustainability to all ages.